radicle-dev/radicle-client-services/README.md

-An *org seed node* is a type of node that replicates and distributes Radicle projects under one or more Radicle orgs, making them freely and publicly accessible on the web.
+An *org seed node* is a type of node that replicates and distributes Radicle projects under one or more Radicle orgs, making them freely and publicly accessible on the web, and via peer-to-peer protocols.

 Though it's possible to rely on shared infrastructure and community seed nodes, it is recommend for most orgs (and users) to self-host their projects in true peer-to-peer fashion.
-This can be achieved by running `radicle-org-node` and optionally `radicle-http-api` on a server or instance in the cloud.
+This can be achieved by running `radicle-org-node` and optionally `radicle-http-api` and `radicle-git-server` on a server or instance in the cloud.

 ### `radicle-org-node`